 - 1. There are two fundamental criteria for closeout: - a.
 Final payment of funds from EPA to the CAR following the end date for the cooperative agreement or prior to the end date when the CAR has disbursed all of the EPA funding of the funds awarded; and - b.
 Completion of all cleanup activities funded completely, or in part, by direct EPA funding from the amount of the award. - 2.
 The first criterion of cooperative agreement closeout is met when the CAR receives all payments from EPA.
 The second closeout criterion is met when all cleanup activities funded by the cooperative agreement are complete. - 3.
-The CAR must follow Section IV., Closeout Agreement and Use of Post Cooperative Agreement Program Income for any retained and future program income generated after closeout.
-Eligible uses include continuing to operate an RLF for brownfield site cleanup and/or other brownfield site activities as identified in item 6 of the Closeout Agreement and Use of Post Cooperative Agreement Program Income.
+The CAR must follow the attached COA for any retained and future program income generated after closeout.
+Eligible uses include continuing to operate an RLF for brownfield site cleanup and/or other brownfield site activities as identified in the attached COA.